 - Rapeseed oil: A neutral oil with a high smoke point, ideal for preparing meat and vegetables.

 - Olive oil: Olive oil has a Mediterranean flavor that goes well with grilled vegetables and fish.
-However, make sure you choose an olive oil with a high smoke point, as extra virgin olive oil has a low smoke point.
+However, be sure to choose an olive oil with a high smoke point, as extra virgin olive oil has a low smoke point.

-- Peanut oil: A neutral-flavored oil with a high smoke point, well suited for meat, fish and vegetables.
+- Peanut oil: A neutral-tasting oil with a high smoke point, great for meat, fish, and vegetables.

-- Light sesame oil: This oil has a slightly nutty flavor and goes well with Asian grilled dishes.
-However, make sure that you use light sesame oil, as dark sesame oil has a low smoke point.
+- Light sesame oil: This oil has a slightly nutty flavor and pairs well with Asian grilled dishes.
+Just make sure to use light sesame oil, as dark sesame oil has a low smoke point.